gatech-genemark/GeneMark-ETP-exp/README.md

 # Experiments for the GeneMark-ETP project

+This repository contains documentation of experiments, data and results for the GeneMark-ETP project.
+The code of GeneMark-ETP itself lives at https://github.com/gatech-genemark/GeneMark-ETP

+## Reference

+_GeneMark-ETP: Automatic Gene Finding in Eukaryotic Genomes in Consistence with Extrinsic Data_
 Tomas Bruna, Alexandre Lomsadze, Mark Borodovsky
+publication in preparation 2022
 Georgia Institute of Technology, Atlanta, Georgia, USA

-Reference: TODO

-This repository contains documentation of experiments, data and results for the GeneMark-ETP project.
-The code of GeneMark-ETP itself lives at https://github.com/gatech-genemark/GeneMark-ETP

 ## Input data preparation